 - December: Pilgrimage to the Shine in honor of the Solemnity of the Immaculate Conception

-- March: Crescite Week bike-packing trip
+- March: Crescite Week hiking or bike-packing trip

 Skills & Benefits